Kat-96/CMPG-323-Overview-35124776/README.md

    For projects 2,3,4, and 5, I will create a .gitignore file which will store all the files I do not want appearing in my git repository

   ## Storage of Credentials and Sensitive Information
-  The storage of credentials and sensitive info will be stored on Azure
+  The storage of credentials and sensitive info will be done on Azure